Ashfaqur4988/MERN-E-Commerce/README.md

 in updateProduct put the discountPrice logic inside try block and save it in updatedProduct NO CHANGES IN FRONTEND

+adding ENUM in order schema for payment methods and also added the error methods

 **_removing the TODOs now_**